integr8ly/integreatly-operator/test-cases/tests/uninstallation/o01-verify-cloud-resources-can-be-properly-cleaned-up-in-case-of.md

 open "https://$(oc get routes alertmanager-route -n redhat-rhmi-middleware-monitoring-operator -o jsonpath='{.spec.host}')"
 ```

-> Verify that PostgresResourceDeletionStatusPhaseFailed and RedisResourceDeletionStatusPhaseFailed alerts are firing
-> (It should take around 5 minutes for these alerts to start firing.
-If they are not firing yet, wait for couple of minutes and refresh the browser page)
+> Verify that PostgresResourceDeletionStatusPhaseFailed and RedisResourceDeletionStatusPhaseFailed alerts go into a pending state and then they start firing (it should take 5 minutes for these alerts to go from pending to firing state)

 6. Verify [this SOP](https://github.com/RHCloudServices/integreatly-help/blob/master/sops/2.x/uninstall/delete_cluster_teardown.md#procedure) (guide to delete the cluster and related RHMI Cloud Resources)